guidavids/Project-1---Airflow/README.md

 Open your preferred browser and enter "http://localhost:8080" when Docker is running or click 8080:8080 on the "containers" section of Docker Desktop

+## Project Management

+This project was managed using **Trello**
+The tasks were as follows:
+- Data Source: Find Dataset
+- Data Sore: Choose Databse
+- Set up Docker Desktop
+- Set up Docker images and containers
+- Create the main Diagram
+- Create the Database Table
+- Create the ETL Pipeline
+    - Extract data from API
+    - Transform and clean data (if applicable)
+    - Load the data into a .csv file
+- Load data into Postgres with Airflow dags